floragunncom/search-guard-docs/_content/_docs_roles_permissions/runtime_privilege_evaluation.md

 If you choose to disable the `ignore_unauthorized` feature, there are a couple of things to take care of:

 - Operations referencing `_all` or `*` will also apply to the legacy `searchguard` index, if it exists.
 As normal users are normally not allowed to access this index, you will get `403 Forbidden` errors for operations referencing `_all` or `*`.
 This can be avoided by migrating the `searchguard` index to a hidden index called `.searchguard`.
 See TODO for details on how to perform this migration.
-- Dashboards/Kibana will only work properly for users with full access.
-Users having access to only a subset of indices will get lots of error messages within Dashboards/Kibana.
+- Kibana will only work properly for users with full access.
+Users having access to only a subset of indices will get lots of error messages within Kibana.

 ## Index alias handling